Supreme Court’s Ruling: Extended Validity of Naira Banknotes Beyond December 31 deadline

 Eventually, it took on the controversial guise of combatting vote-buying during the heated 2023 presidential elections.
 This shifting narrative polarized politicians, leaving the populace caught in the crossfire between conflicting political interests.
 Former director-general of the National Bureau of Statistics, Yemi Kale, estimated a staggering loss of national productivity amounting to an alarming N10-15 trillion in the policy’s aftermath during the first quarter of 2023.

-Supreme Court'S Ruling: Extended Validity Of Naira Banknotes
+Supreme Court's Ruling: Extended Validity of Naira Banknotes

-Central bank of nigeria’s logo
+Central Bank of Nigeria’s logo

 Implications of Politicizing Financial Institutions and Ineffective Policy Implementation